nealbarshes/nealbarshes.github.io/Tutorials/PAD/index.md

 <br>
 <br>

-## Preferring the Toe-Brachial Index
+# Support for the Toe-Brachial Index
 Since performing that formal decision analysis, we have corroborated findings in a study that compared angiographic with non-invasive testing results on 100 consecutive patients with non-healing ulcers and suspected PAD.
 PAD severity as seen on digital subtraction angiography was quantified independently by two board-certified vascular surgeons using the Society for Vascular Surgery Global Limb Anatomic Staging System (GLASS) classification system.
 Non-invasive pressure testing was done by registered vascular technicians in an ICAVL-approved vascular lab.
 Medial artery calcification was quantified on foot radiographs.

 The <u>most important finding</u> of this analysis: